abap2UI5/docs/docs/configuration/s4_public_cloud.md

 ---
 # S/4 Public Cloud

-In `S/4 Public Cloud` and `BTP ABAP Environment` you can only access the HTTP endpoint with `S_DEVELOP` authorization, making this scenario unsuitable for productive usage. <br>
+In S/4 Public Cloud and BTP ABAP Environment you can only access the HTTP endpoint with `S_DEVELOP` authorization, making this scenario unsuitable for productive usage. <br>

 Install the [abap2UI5-frontend](https://github.com/abap2UI5/frontend) project to set up abap2UI5 apps as tiles for business users including managing permissions.

-Unfortunately, UI5 apps (BSPs) are not supported via ADT abapGit.
+UI5 apps (BSPs) are not supported via ADT abapGit.
 As a result, you need to deploy this app manually and complete a few additional steps.

 ### 1. Install the HTTP Service